A Lodging for the Night

-A Lodging for the Night is a 1912 silent short film directed by D. W. Griffith and stars Mary Pickford and Charles West.
+A Lodging for the Night is a 1912 American silent drama short film directed by D. W. Griffith and stars Mary Pickford and Charles West.
 The film is also referred to as Lodging for the Night.
-The plot was perhaps very vaguely inspired by Robert Louis Stevenson's story of the same name and is supposedly set in the Old South.
+The plot was perhaps very vaguely inspired by Robert Louis Stevenson's story of the same name and is set in the Old South.